ZhiweiREN97/chocopy-wasm-compiler-A/designs/Strings-design.md

 - Parser
     - New case "String" on the traverseType
     - New case "String" on the traverseLiteral
+    - **Update Week 7**: on traverseLiteral mentioned above, add operations to process string into a string array
     - New case "len" on the traverseExpr for CallExpression
     - New condition for MemberExpression on traverseExpr when we are traversing the indexing
     - **Update Week 7**: New special case in traverseExpr -> "MemberExpression": add the index case.